richmahn/en_tn/act/front/intro.md

 #### What is the Church? ####

 The Church is a group of people who believe in Christ.
 The Church includes both Jew and Gentile believers.
 The events in this book show God helping the Church.
-He empowered believers to live righteous live through his Holy Spirit.
+He empowered believers to live righteous lives through his Holy Spirit.

 ## Part 3: Important Translation Issues ##